pulumi/docs/index.md

 **Pulumi is an open-source platform that makes programming the cloud easy, fun, and collaborative.**

 **Bring Your Own Language.**  Pulumi lets you write portable Cloud Applications in your favorite languages, using your favorite IDEs and tools, and runs them on the cloud of your choice (or just leave it to us).
-The result is truly cloud native.
+The result is a truly cloud native application.

 **The Modern Cloud, Now Easy to Use.**  Pulumi delivers the latest innovations in cloud computing to your fingertips, letting you focus on code, instead of infrastructure, operations, and configuration.
 No more strange markup and